pphilippos/fpga-ext-arch/simodensef/README.md

-## Softcore framework
+## Softcore framework - simodensef

-###(Simodense (RV32IM) extended with "F" (RV32IMF) (implemented behaviourually) and "Zicsr".
+This is Simodense (RV32IM) extended with "F" (RV32IMF) (implemented behaviourually) and "Zicsr".
 This also targets the faster Verilator rather than the more realistic iVerilog for simulation.

+Click [here](https://github.com/pphilippos/simodense) for more information on the original Simodense.

+Click [here](https://arxiv.org/pdf/2203.10359.pdf) to read the paper.

 (More documentation pending.)

+### Instructions

 - If verilator is installed, running ``bash runv.sh`` should be able to run a FreeRTOS experiment that oversubscribes 2 tasks (Embench's ud and wikisort).